khb133/hello-world/README.md

 # hello-world
 First repository

 My name is Ken.
-I am fairly new to Linux but i hope to learn more.
+I am fairly new to Linux but i am learning.